LucasTavaresA/SingleComment.nvim/README.md

    - counts like 5{comment} and dotrepeat
    - commenting in front of the current line, and start a comment on empty lines
    - toggling a comment in front/top of the current line, [preview](#commentahead)
+   - pasting as a comment, accounting for indentation
    - block comments in case you really need them, and removing innermost block on cursor, [preview](#blockcomment)